2000–01 Eastern Counties Football League

-The 2000–01 Eastern Counties Football League season was the 59th in the history of Eastern Counties Football League a football competition in England.
+The 2000–01 season was the 59th in the history of Eastern Counties Football League a football competition in England.

+AFC Sudbury were champions, winning their first Eastern Counties Football League title after the new club was formed in 1999.

 Premier Division

 The Premier Division featured 20 clubs which competed in the division last season, along with two new clubs, promoted from Division One: